mfranzke/datalist-polyfill/README.md

 If you set a `title`-Attribute on the `<datalist>` HTML tag, it would get used as label for the first disabled entry within the polyfilling select on non-touch interactions.

 ### dynamic HTML (or DHTML, if you like to be a little bit nostalgic)
-In case that you'd like to dynamically add or modify / create your HTML code, you're good to go with this polyfill, as it's based on event delegation that makes your UI work easily - no refresh nor reinit function to call after DOM manipulation or something similar.
+In case that you'd like to dynamically add or modify / create your HTML code, you're good to go with this polyfill, as it's based on event delegation and additionally using MutationObserver (IE11+) that makes your UI work easily - no refresh nor reinit function to call after DOM manipulation or something similar.

 ### Changes to the available `option` elements
 If you'd like to make a change to the integrated list of `<option>` elements, feel free to either remove or add them right away - the list would get generated on the fly after the user typed in something into the `<input>` field, so you're covered on this.